to-ton/One-STI/README.md

 # One STI
 One STI Student Portal Mod v.1.0
->This is modded application of ONE STI for student portal with unlocked features for hidden grades on unsettled accounts.🔓
+>This is a ONE STI Student Portal modded application with unlocked features for hidden grades on unsettled accounts.🔓

 *screenshots:*
 <img src=screenshot.png></img>